In addition to the following links to senior resources, the library subscribes to these relevant newsletters and magazines:

 End of Life Care Planning – State of California Department of Justice Office of the Attorney General provides information, checklists, forms, and links to resources on hospice and palliative care, pain management, and advance health care directives.

 Five Wishes Advance Directive – A program of Aging with Dignity, Fives Wishes provides a means to legally document your choices for medical treatment, comfort choices, and care wishes.
 Advance Care Directive available online or in print for a small fee.
-Also available in 27 other languages and Braille.

 Healthcare Directives and Power of Attorney – Nolo Press provides free legal articles on health care directives, conservatorships, wills, trusts, powers of attorney, and more.
 Other products and services are available for purchase.